 Google plays a vital role in the data science industry in the current scenario, along with the other tech giants Facebook, Amazon, Apple and Netflix.
 These five companies are collectively called as FAANG and have completely revolutionized the way in which the massive amount of data that is being generated every single second can be harvested, analyzed and made available for the growth and betterment of millions of people across the world.

 In this article, we will have a detailed look at how Google conducts its interviews for the data science positions.
-The different types of interview questions are covered as well as a few tips and tricks to face these interviews.
+The different types of Google data science interview questions are covered as well as a few tips and tricks to face these interviews.
 If you are interested in landing your dream job as a data scientist at Google, look no further; delve right into these questions and start building your data science career right here at StrataScratch.

 Methodology and Analysis of Google Data Science Interview Questions

-Earlier in this series of blogs here at StrataScratch, we covered the complete analysis of more than 900 data science interview questions collected from 80 different companies over the past 4 years.
+Earlier in this series of blogs here at StrataScratch, we covered the complete analysis of more than 900 questions collected from 80 different companies over the past 4 years.
 We noticed that Google is one such company which focuses heavily on their interviews to be of high quality and uses a variety of metrics to identify the perfect candidate for their Data Scientist role.

 We have collected 32 interview questions for Google from various sources such as Glassdoor, Indeed, Reddit and the Blind App; these are analyzed with respect to the different types of questions that are available as well as the number of such questions that are usually asked in the interviews.